Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Discussion and conclusions

-Based on the statistical considerations in section \ref{section:statistics} and our analysis of large-ensemble subseasonal reforecasts in sections \ref{section:results_uncalibrated} and \ref{section:results_calibrated} we make the following recommendations for the robust and unbiased evaluation of reliability and signal-to-noise properties in the presence of large sampling uncertainties:
+Our findings are broadly consistent with previous studies highlighting the sensitivity of SNP diagnostics to evaluation period \citep{weisheimer2019confident}, and indicate that both observational sampling uncertainties and non-stationarity may play important roles in subseasonal reliability assessments.
+Based on the statistical considerations in section \ref{section:statistics} and our analysis of subseasonal reforecasts in sections \ref{section:results_uncalibrated}-\ref{section:monthly_nao}, we highlight several methodological details that we believe are important for the evaluation of reliability and signal-to-noise properties in the presence of large sampling uncertainties: